 God’s solution is the opposite of obsession.
 It is the polar diametric opposite of evoking memory to control pain.
-God’s answer is I John 1:9: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+God’s answer is 1 John 1:9: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 It is a matter of believing that God forgave our sins, not our memories.
 We cannot continue to grow and mature as believers as long as we refuse to forget.

 Forgetting the past is an act of faith.

-Only mature believers can forget past hurts.
+Mature believers can forget past hurts.
 The ability to confess a sin and believe that God rendered that sin into oblivion takes confidence in God’s promises.
 Others may remember my sins, but I have rendered my sins into spiritual amnesia.
 The ability to assign into amnesia confessed sin is the principle Paul was referring to here.

 A spouse may remember every offense in the marriage, reaching into the garbage can and pull out your failures.
 That is a grab for power lust.
-It is one-up-manship.
+It is a one-up-manship.
 To get the best of the argument, we pull garbage out to gain control of the argument.
 The principle is that “I will get the best of the argument by putting you down.
 I will excuse my failure by drawing attention to your failure.”

 A mature believer does not enter this cycle of destruction.
 Mature believers assign their past and the past of others into amnesia.
 How ridiculous it would be if a neighbor came to our front door and said, “Look what I found in your garbage can.”
 Any relationship in life calls for criticism.
 Inevitably we will do something that others will criticize.
-You can say, “Come on in and we will talk about it,” or you can run out to their garbage can to see what you can find.
+You can say, “Come on in, and we will talk about it,” or you can run out to their garbage can to see what you can find.
 Typically, in arguments between husband and wife, each goes into the garbage can to find a bigger piece of garbage.
 Is that the way you want to live?